Travellers entering Singapore serving stay-home notice outside of facilities to wear electronic device

 "On arrival in Singapore, travellers serving their stay-home notice at their place of residence will be issued with an electronic monitoring device at the checkpoints, after immigration clearance.

-"They will need to activate the electronic monitoring device upon reaching their place of residence," the press release said.
+"They will need to activate the electronic monitoring device upon reaching their place of residence," the agencies said.

 If the device is not activated as required, the authorities will follow up to determine the traveller's location, and assist to resolve any technical difficulties, or take enforcement action, as the case may be.